kpsheahe-su/Ryanair_Flight_Prediction/README.md

 # Ryanair_Flight_Prediction
 A model built during the interview process with Ryanair (Europe's Largest Carrier) that predicted the ancillary revenue for a sample of flights in 2023.
+The files I produced were Ryanair Ancillary Revenue Report, Ryanair (Jupyter File) and validation_predictions.
 The work resulted in an offer from the company.

 I was prompted with the following instructions: